WhisperingWindLinux/Guides/README.md

 The 5th bit from the right is 0, meaning dithering is not present.
 If it is equal to 1, then dithering is present.

+Link to the Intel manual where you can find information on registers (including PIPE_MISC, which we worked with above: https://cdrdv2-public.intel.com/703047/intel-gfx-prm-osrc-tgl-vol-02-c-command-reference-registers-part-2.pdf, page 688).

 Note: If you do not have Intel Arc or Intel UHD (11th generation and above), but you want to perform a similar experiment, ask a question on the forum.
 The community can help find the register address and its format for your Intel iGPU.
 However, this step is not necessary for building the kernel.